pagkly/Zed/Investopedia3/Fund of Funds (FOF) Definition.md

 Though FOFs provide diversification and less exposure to market volatility, these returns may be lessened by investment fees that are typically higher than traditional investment funds.
 Higher fees come from the compounding of fees on top of fees.

-Like most mutual funds, a FOF carries an annual [operating expense](https://www.investopedia.com/terms/o/operating_expense.asp)—known as the expense ratio—as well as management fees and operating costs.
+Like most mutual funds, a FOF carries an annual [[operating expense]](https://www.investopedia.com/terms/o/operating_expense.asp)—known as the expense ratio—as well as management fees and operating costs.
 However, FOFs investors are essentially paying double—because the underlying funds in the FOF all have their annual costs and fees, too.

 In the past, funds of funds' prospectuses didn't always include the fees of the underlying funds.
-As of January 2007, the SEC began requiring that these fees be disclosed in a line called [Acquired Fund Fees and Expenses](https://www.investopedia.com/terms/a/acquiredfundfeesandexpenses.asp) (AFFE).
+As of January 2007, the SEC began requiring that these fees be disclosed in a line called [[Acquired Fund Fees and Expenses]](https://www.investopedia.com/terms/a/acquiredfundfeesandexpenses.asp) (AFFE).

 A fund of funds might charge annual management fees of 0.5% to 1% to invest in funds that charge another 1% annual management fee.
 So, the FOF investor in sum is paying up to 2%.
 Small wonder that, after allocating the money invested to fees and other payable taxes, the returns of fund of funds investments may generally be lower compared to the profits that single-manager funds can provide—even if the funds perform very well.